-Touching the trace for a few seconds, or using the Option key then 'Enter History' calls the Horizontal trend history page described in section 3.4, above.
+Touching the trace for a few seconds, or using the Option key then 'Enter History' calls the Horizontal trend history page.
+See section 3.4, above for more details.

 Time and date are printed on the 'chart' immediately to the right of grid lines, and it is to these grid lines that the printed time and date relate.